 Executive Director (firstname.lastname@example.org)

-Born in Puerto Rico and raised in New London since the age of 3, my heart has always been in this small city!
-Since I started my journey in FRESH New London as a freshman in high school, I have played a part in growing and feeding New London.
-I started at FRESH as a Crew member and have worked my way up to Assistant Farmer, Crew Leader and now Youth Organizer.
-By uplifting youth voices in the FRESH Community, and a member of other New London organizations, I am proud to say I am a part of growing (pun intended) a better, more sustainable future for New London.
+Born in Puerto Rico and raised in New London from the age of 3, my heart belongs to this small city.
+I started at FRESH during my freshman year of high school as a Crew member and worked my way up to Assistant Farmer, then Youth Organizer, and now Senior Program Manager.
+By supporting the voices of youth and helping to grow the food put on families’ dinner tables, I am proud to say I am a part of growing (pun intended) a better, more sustainable future for New London.

 Farm and Project Manager (email@example.com)